Parkinson’s disease dementia refers to the symptoms of Parkinson’s that impair thought processes, mental function, and memory.

 A person will most often receive a diagnosis of PD before any dementia symptoms start.
 They are more likely to develop mobility problems before any disruption to thought processes.

-If a person presents with these symptoms, a doctor should monitor them for both movement issues and cognitive changes.
+If a person presents with these symptoms, a doctor should monitor them for movement and cognitive changes.

 An individual with a PD diagnosis should notify their doctor if they experience any of the following symptoms: